 - He quite enjoys not being the “leading man,” having said that “I imagine like most of us that I’d like obscene amounts of money but the people I met and worked with who have those obscene amounts of money and have obscene amounts of fame have awful lives.
 Really.
 I mean hideously compromised lives.
 And I can go anywhere.
 No one knows who I am.
 I can go on the tube and bus and wander through the streets.
 So I’m quite happy not to get the girl.”

-- The San Francisco Chronicle has placed both Isaacs and Lucius Malfoy on “Sexiest Men Alive” lists: Isaacs for “13 Sexy Men Who Are Real and Alive” and Lucius Malfoy for “The 12 Sexiest Men Who Were Never Alive.”
+- San Francisco Chronicle has placed both Jason and Lucius Malfoy on “Sexiest Men Alive” lists: Jason for “13 Sexy Men Who Are Real and Alive” and Lucius Malfoy for “The 12 Sexiest Men Who Were Never Alive.”

 Connect with Jason Isaacs